vmware-tanzu/tanzu-dev-portal/content/guides/tanzu-labs-engineer-faq/index.md

 But how does sorting stories relative to each other help us estimate when something will be done?
 Because of velocity.
 Assign points to each story that you've estimated.
 For example, your team may use a fibonacci pointing sequence: 1, 2, 3, 5, 8.
 That's five buckets to put stories in.
 The easiest stories go into the "1" bucket.
 The hardest stories go into the "8" bucket.
 Note that teams will also keep in mind estimates from previous iterations.
 Imagine a really complex story in a previous iteration got an 8, but the hardest story in this iteration isn't as complex.
 So maybe they put this iteration's hardest story in the "5" bucket.

-Next, keep track of how many story points the team delivers week over week (or better yet, let Tracker keep track of it for you).
+Next, keep track of how many story points the team delivers week over week (or better yet, let a tool like [Pivotal Tracker](https://www.pivotaltracker.com/) automatically keep track of it for you).
 Figure out how many points the team can deliver in a given week by maintaining a rolling average of the last three week's of points delivered each week.
 That rolling average—the number of points a team can deliver in a week—is velocity.

 [Velocity](https://martinfowler.com/bliki/XpVelocity.html) is the key to planning on XP teams.
 Instead of asking a team to estimate when something will be done based on their gut, we predict when something will be done based on data.
 We know how many points the team can deliver week over week.
 And we know where the story is in the prioritized list of stories (i.e., the backlog).